 The interaction between S455 and the benefits code can lead to some unexpected consequences:

-A S455 charge may be mitigated by an election of a dividend after the year end.
+- A S455 charge may be mitigated by an declaration of a dividend after the year end.
 However, if the balance on the loan was over £10,000 at some point, then a benefit in kind would arise.

-A loan remains under £10,000 throughout the year but does not get repaid by the year end or within the nine months following.
-This would result in a S455 charge payable but no benefit in kind arising.
+Where a loan remains under £10,000 throughout the year but does not get repaid by the year end or within the nine months following, this would result in a S455 charge being payable, but no benefit in kind would arise.

 As you can see, an overdrawn director’s loan account could result in a S455 charge or a benefit – or both.

 Good record keeping with regards to a director’s loan account is essential.
 Poor records could result in the misallocation of expenses/ payments and ultimately, the right taxes not being paid, and a note is required in the accounts where a loan account is overdrawn.

 Overall, the key is to keep timely, accurate records and to keep the transactions relating to each of the directors and each of their loans separate.